PrernaSharma23/ChAIn-Reaction/docs/PR_ANALYSIS_FLOW.md

 ## Overview

-When a developer opens a pull request on a monitored repository, ChAIn Reaction automatically analyzes the changes and determines their impact across the codebase.
+When a developer opens a pull request on a monitored repository, ChAIn Reaction analyzes the changes on comment action and determines their impact across the codebase.
 The system:

-1. Receives a GitHub webhook event
+1. Receives a GitHub webhook comment event
 2. Extracts the PR diff
 3. Compares against the baseline dependency graph
 4. Identifies all potentially impacted nodes